 5. Why use LED lamps ?

 The colour of a lamp is defined as a measurement called kelvins.
-A standard GLS light bulb in your house would be 2,700 kelvins which is in the warm colour spectrum and a lamp with 6,000 kelvins would be at the very cold white spectrum.
-Getting the right colour temperature of a lamp does matter as the warm colour wavelength helps to soften skin tones and gives a warm soft relaxed feel and at the other end of the scale a 4,000 to 6,000 kelvin lamp colour would be used in offices or in fast food restaurants to make you feel less comfortable and relaxed and more alert.
-There’s nothing that can sour your opinion of a compact fluorescent or LED lamp like buying a 4000K or 5000K bulb when you meant to buy a 2700K bulb, or vice-versa.
-When you buy a new, energy efficient bulb, keep your application and colour scheme in mind and make sure to buy the bulb with the correct colour temperature to match the environment you are putting it in to.
-A brighter whiter lamp around 6,000 kelvins will seem brighter to the naked eye than a warm colour lamp so you could in theory have less lumen's but still have the same amount of light.
-FIG 1 shows a kelvin colour chart to explain further how it works.
+A standard GLS light bulb you would use in your house would be 2,700 kelvins which is in the warm colour spectrum and a lamp with 6,000 kelvins would be at the very cold white spectrum.
+Getting the right colour temperature of a lamp does matter as the warm colour wavelength helps to soften skin tones and gives a warm soft relaxed feel and at the other end of the scale a 4,000 to 6,000 kelvin lamp colour would be used in offices or in fast food restaurants to make you feel more alert and less relaxed and comfortable.
+There’s nothing that can sour your opinion of a lamp like buying a 4000K or 5000K lamp when you meant to buy a 2700K lamp, or vice-versa.
+When you buy a new, energy efficient lamp, keep your application and colour scheme in mind and make sure to buy the lamp with the correct colour temperature to match the environment you are putting it into.
+A brighter whiter lamp around 6,000 kelvins will seem brighter to the naked eye than a warm colour lamp so you could in theory have less lumens but still have the same amount of light.
+FIG 2 shows a kelvin colour chart to illustrate further how it works.

 What are reflectance values ?